-If they weren’t completely removed after the war, I think the four steamers sunk to block the mouth of the Yazoo River during the Civil War would be an interesting project.
+If they weren’t completely removed after the war, I think the four steamers sunk to block the mouth of the Yazoo River during the American Civil War would be an interesting project.
 But others might be more interested in the French destroyer L’Adroit, which was sunk in shallow water near Dunkirk on the coast of France, as she may have carried a fortune in gold.
+If you are reading this in a post, go to http://shipwrecks.com/shipwrecks-of-may-22/ to learn more about some of the many shipwrecks that have occurred on this day over the centuries.

 compiled and edited by Dr. E. Lee Spence

-1776: The large ship St. James, loaded with rum and sugar, which had been taken prize by the South Carolina armed schooner Comet, was chased onto the Charleston Bar by HMS Sphinx, 28 guns, on May 22, 1776.
+1776: During the American Revolution, the large ship St. James, loaded with rum and sugar, which had been taken prize by the South Carolina armed schooner Comet, was chased onto the Charleston Bar by HMS Sphinx, 28 guns, on May 22, 1776.
 The St. James drew 17 feet of water and could not be got off in the falling tide.
 She was set afire by the British despite a spirited resistance by the South Carolina armed schooner Defence, which had also gone aground.
 The Defence escaped, but the St. James was totally destroyed.

 1809: The sloop Revival, Captain Carter, bound from Charleston to Santee, was lost on Cape Romain, South Carolina, on May 22, 1809.
 Captain Carter and his crew were carried to Charleston in the pilot boat William.